 1. Conduct a photo exchange

 Before you begin editing and sorting your photos for your photo book, exchange pictures with your fellow travellers.
 Sometimes they may have captured a similar but better picture, or they may have pictures of you that you’d like to include in your album.
-Do this immediately after you get home from a trip – there are a few reasons for this.
+Tools like Dropbox and Google Drive are helpful tools for exchanging photos at low to no cost at all.

-The number one reason is that many people don’t make backups.
+- Many people don’t make backups.
 I asked a friend for copies of photos from a trip a few years before.
 Her hard drive had crashed in the intervening time and she had lost all her shots.
 She didn’t even realise she’d lost them until I asked for a copy!
-Not everyone has the same amount of sentimentality or are as diligent at backing up their files so get a copy right away.
+Not everyone has the same amount of sentimentality or are as diligent at backing up their files, so get a copy right away.

 2. Choose a theme